Whether you’re out to impress, or looking for the ultimate mates date – we’ve got you.

 1. Stroll hand-in-hand around Heaton Park

 Heaton Park is one of Manchester’s best green spaces all year round, but in Autumn, it has a particular charm to it.
-Not only is there the annual Bonfire Night event which is a permanent fixture in its calendar (subject to the COVID-19 situation – no announcements yet!), but you’ll also find squirrels parading around, with stunning auburn trees surrounding.
+Not only is there the annual Bonfire Night event which is a permanent fixture in its calendar, but you’ll also find squirrels scampering around, with stunning auburn trees surrounding.
 It’s very picturesque for a romantic stroll.

 2. Enjoy a romantic cinema screening at the Everyman

-Fancy a slice of normal life?
-Everyman Cinema has officially re-opened, and they have a fantastic line-up in store for our grand return to cinemas.
-Kick back with comfy surrounds to the newest Bond flick No Time To Die, be swept away by the epic scale of Denis Villenueve’s Dune and get your Marvel fix with the star-studded Eternals.
-If you prefer to take a more nostalgic route, there are also a number of classics – all while enjoying Everyman’s fantastic menu (which is served right to your private sofa in the screening room) and bar offering.
+Looking to escape the autumn chill?
+Everyman Cinema’s doors are open, and they have a fantastic line-up in store this season.
+You’ll be able to kick back with comfy surrounds to the newest Bond flick No Time To Die, be swept away by the epic scale of Denis Villenueve’s Dune and get your Marvel fix with the star-studded Eternals.
+If you prefer to take a more nostalgic route, there are also a number of classics to enjoy – all while enjoying Everyman’s fantastic menu (which is served right to your private sofa in the screening room) and bar offerings.
 Everyman, ABC Buildings, 23 Quay St, M3 4AS.

 Nothing says romance quite like a candlelight setting, and coming just in time for Autumn is Fever’s much-loved Candlelight series.
-Enjoy an evening in honour of legends such as Aretha Franklin and Nina Simone, or take in a night of beautiful jazz in one of Manchester’s most beautiful venues – all while bathed in candlelight with a glass of prosecco in hand.
+Enjoy an evening in honour of legends such as Aretha Franklin and Nina Simone, soaking in the melodies of beautiful jazz under the sleek wings of a Concorde – all while bathed in candlelight with a glass of prosecco in hand.
 Find out more and book here.

 4. Glide around an ice rink together

 The perfect excuse to hold hands with your date – every year Manchester is blessed with a number of ice rinks, all dotted around the city centre and MediaCityUK.
-The rinks usually hit town early November (COVID permitting!), so keep your eyes peeled for announcements this Autumn.
+The rinks usually hit town early November, so keep your eyes peeled for announcements this Autumn.
 One in particular – Skate Manchester at Cathedral Gardens – is embracing the spooky side of the season with a special Halloween-themed Scare Skate.
 If you’re one to jump sky high, make sure you stick close to your date, as there will be monsters roaming the ice.

 6. See Fletcher Moss in all of its Autumnal glory